 Chiropractic adjustments for children are very gentle and very precise.
 In fact, a baby’s first chiropractic adjustment is often performed while the baby is sleeping and the doctor utilizes the same firmness that one might use to check if a tomato is ripe.

-All children, especially if they are experiencing an illness, need bodies that are free of blockages to the flow of energy and information from his or her nervous system.
-A chiropractic adjustment for a little one might make the difference between a life of strength and health and a life of weakness and illness.
+All children, especially if they are experiencing an illness, need bodies that are free of blockages to the flow of sensory information from his or her nervous system.

 Written by Dr. Jennifer Yakimishyn